AutoGPTQ/AutoGPTQ/README.md

 ## How is AutoGPTQ-NEXT different from AutoGPTQ?

-AutoGPTQ-NEXT is an updated version of AugtoGPTQ with latest bug fixes applied, new features, better/latest model support, and an guranteed from the ModelCloud.ai team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.
+AutoGPTQ-NEXT is an opinionated fork of AugtoGPTQ with latest bug fixes applied, new features, better/latest model support, and an guranteed from the ModelCloud.ai team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.

 ## Mission Statement